roavellarm/scripts/projects_configurations/eslint_prettier_for_react.md

 05: _Where does your code run?_

-- Answer: Select `Browser` option.
+- Answer: Press `i` to invert selection and let only the `Node` option selected.

 06: _How would you like to define a style for your project?_